![]() |

 Delegado – union representative, could be translated as steward

-Demanda por firma de contrato – legal petition to require recognition of the union and the signing of a contract.
-It is the legal procedure which must be followed if there is no certified union in a work place.
+Demanda por firma de contrato — legal petition to require recognition of the union and the signing of a contract.
+It is the legal procedure which must be followed if there is no certified union in a work place and has as a pre-requisite that the CFCRL has certified the union filing the petition by issuing a Constancia de Representatividad based on a showing of support by at least 30 percent of the workforce.

-Demanda por titularidad – This is the legal procedure which must be followed if there is already a certified union in a work place, and will result in an election to determine which union represents a majority of the work force and is therefore entitled to administer the already existing contract.
+Demanda por titularidad — This is the legal procedure which must be followed if there is already a union with a collective bargaining agreement.
+In that event, there will be an election and the union that wins the majority will have the right to administer the already existing contract.
+It is also the procedure if the certified union has failed to win a majority of those voting in a proceeding for the legitimation of its contract (legitimación del contrato), and more than one union claims to represent 30 percent of the workforce.
+This will also result in an election to determine which union represents a majority of the work force and is therefore entitled to demand that the employer initiate negotiations, but for a new contract.

 Despedir – layoff or fire